-In Comares we can also find the Church of the Incarnation of Mudejar style, built on the former Mosque, which is the best preserved of the entire province of Malaga.
+In Comares we can also find the Church of the Incarnation of Mudejar style.
+It is built on the former Mosque, which is the best preserved of the entire province of Malaga.

 Cómpeta and its wine

-Cómpeta, situated 630 metres above sea level, is another natural balcony with breathtaking views of the surrounding countryside.
+The village is situated 630 metres above sea level.
+It is thus another natural balcony with breathtaking views of the surrounding countryside.

 Cómpeta is also an ancient land dedicated to the cultivation of vines.

-Or visit the wine festival on the 15th of August when the locals trample the grapes to extract the wine which is then given to visitors along with a ration of migas (fried breadcrumbs).
+Or visit the wine festival on the 15th of August: Locals trample the grapes to extract the wine which they later give to visitors along with a ration of migas (fried breadcrumbs).